 Maintain Good Oral Health

 Teeth that are strong and well-maintained are generally more resilient.
-Attend regular dental check-ups and maintain a thorough daily oral hygiene routine.
+Attend regular dental check-ups, maintain a thorough daily oral hygiene routine (brushing twice daily with fluoride toothpaste and cleaning between the teeth), and address any dental concerns promptly.
+Conditions such as untreated decay can weaken the tooth structure, making it more susceptible to fractures.

 Address Bruxism (Tooth Grinding)

-If you grind or clench your teeth, a dentist may recommend a protective night guard or splint to help reduce the impact of grinding.
+If you grind or clench your teeth — particularly during sleep — this can place repeated stress on the teeth and increase the risk of cracks or fractures over time.
+A dentist may recommend a protective night guard or splint to help reduce the impact of grinding.

 Key Points to Remember

-- An emergency dentist for tooth injury situations can assess the full extent of damage and discuss appropriate treatment options
+- An emergency dentist for tooth injury situations can assess the full extent of damage, manage symptoms, and discuss appropriate treatment options based on a clinical examination.

-- Internal damage to the tooth pulp or root may develop over time, so follow-up appointments are often recommended
+- Internal damage to the tooth pulp or root may develop over time, so follow-up dental appointments are often recommended even when symptoms appear mild.

-- Wearing a mouthguard during sports and avoiding biting on hard objects are practical steps to reduce risk
+- Wearing a mouthguard during sports and avoiding biting on hard objects are practical steps that may help reduce the risk of dental trauma.

 Frequently Asked Questions